Welcome to udkm1Dsim documentation!¶

 The udkm1Dsim toolbox is highly modular and allows to introduce user-defined results at any step in the simulation procedure.

 The udkm1Dsim toolbox was initially developed for MATLAB® in the Ultrafast Dynamics in Condensed Matter group of Prof. Matias Bargheer at the University of Potsdam, Germany.
 The MATLAB® source code is still available at github.com/dschick/udkm1DsimML.

 The current toolbox, written in Python, is maintained by Daniel Schick at the Max-Born-Institute, Berlin, Germany.

-Please cite the original publication if you use the udkm1Dsim toolbox for your own publications:
+Please cite the current preprint if you use the toolbox in your own work: